Chandra-006/Customer-Support-Ticket-Auto-Triage/README.md

 - **Macro-Averaged Metrics**: Balanced evaluation across all categories
 - **Latency**: Real-time prediction response time

+## 🧪 Unit Testing & Logging (Future Enhancements)

+- Add automated unit tests for API endpoints and model logic
+- Integrate logging for production monitoring and debugging

+These are recommended for further robustness but are not required for current compliance.

 ## 🐛 Troubleshooting

 ### Model files not found